Understanding the H-1B Process and Obligations of Sponsorship

 A petition for H-1B classification is filed with USCIS by the petitioner (the OIS, on behalf of a JH department/unit) that requires the services of a foreign national on a temporary basis.
 It cannot be filed by the foreign national.

 It regularly takes four to six months to obtain approval of an H-1B petition (unless a department is willing to pay $1225 for USCIS Premium Processing service and expedite the adjudication process).
 Note that initial paperwork to request the start of the H-1B process may be submitted to OIS a full six months before the desired H-1B start date.
 Thus, departments that do not take full advantage of the six-month time period increase their likelihood of resorting to the $1225 premium processing service.
 Processing times change constantly and cannot be guaranteed.
 In addition to working with the department, the OIS must also work with the US Department of Labor (DOL) Office of Foreign Labor Certification and USCIS.
 JH has no control over processing times or their variance at these government agencies.
+A detailed map of the H-1B request process has been created to assist departments with planning.

 H-1B status may be requested for a maximum of three years at one time.
 H-1Bs should be requested for at least one year, and typically should be requested for the anticipated duration of the position.
 Note that semester-by-semester appointments cannot be accommodated on an H-1B given the long processing time; advance planning is necessary.